-Cocalero is named after the coca leaf growers of Peru and Bolivia, whose indigenous people have used the leaf for medicinal and religious reasons for thousands of years.
-Like Green Chartreuse, it’s made with a closely guarded secret recipe; this one includes 17 botanicals, a number of which would not be out of place in an energy drink, like green tea, ginger, guarana and ginseng.
+Cocalero is named after the coca leaf growers of Peru and Bolivia, whose indigenous people have used the leaf for medicinal and religious purposes for thousands of years.
+Like Green Chartreuse, cocalero is made with a closely guarded secret recipe; this one includes 17 botanicals, a number of which would not be out of place in an energy drink, like green tea, ginger, guarana and ginseng.
 Given its namesake, it might come as no surprise that the spirit also includes coca leaves.
-However, the coca flavors are extracted using a steam-distillation method developed by the perfume industry, and the spirit contains no narcotic elements.
+In this product, the coca flavors are extracted using a steam-distillation method developed by the perfume industry, and the spirit contains no narcotic elements.

-Add all ingredients into a mixing glass with ice and stir for 12 seconds.
+Add the Cocalero Clásico, dry vermouth, Gran Classico and orange bitter to a mixing glass with ice and stir for about 12 seconds.

 Strain into a rocks glass over fresh ice.